CS-3398-264/GriffinArmyRepo/srs_template.md

 ### 2.3 User Classes and Characteristics
-_<Identify the various user classes that you anticipate will use this product.
-User classes may be differentiated based on frequency of use, subset of product functions used, technical expertise, security or privilege levels, educational level, or experience.
-Describe the pertinent characteristics of each user class.
-Certain requirements may pertain only to certain user classes.
-Distinguish the most important user classes for this product from those who are less important to satisfy.>_

 The expected user simply is anyone with access to a computer.
 There are no privilege levels/educational level/expertise nor experience required.
 The user is not expected to know Chess, as the rules and tips/strategies will be included in the application.

 ### 2.4 Operating Environment
-_<Describe the environment in which the software will operate, including the hardware platform, operating system and versions, and any other software components or applications with which it must peacefully coexist.>_

 This will be a Java based application, so the user must have installed the Java environment in their computer.

-### 2.5 Design and Implementation Constraints
-_<Describe any items or issues that will limit the options available to the developers.
-These might include: corporate or regulatory policies; hardware limitations (timing requirements, memory requirements); interfaces to other applications; specific technologies, tools, and databases to be used; parallel operations; language requirements; communications protocols; security considerations; design conventions or programming standards (for example, if the customer’s organization will be responsible for maintaining the delivered software).>_

 ### 2.6 User Documentation
-_<List the user documentation components (such as user manuals, on-line help, and tutorials) that will be delivered along with the software.
-Identify any known user documentation delivery formats or standards.>_

 A section with the Chess rules will be included, along with some initial basic tips to give the user a good idea on how to start playing chess.
 (Aside, in case there are any bugs that were not able to be fixed at time of product delivery, perhaps to include and list of possible workarounds?)

 ### 2.7 Assumptions and Dependencies
-_<List any assumed factors (as opposed to known facts) that could affect the requirements stated in the SRS.
-These could include third-party or commercial components that you plan to use, issues around the development or operating environment, or constraints.
-The project could be affected if these assumptions are incorrect, are not shared, or change.
-Also identify any dependencies the project has on external factors, such as software components that you intend to reuse from another project, unless they are already documented elsewhere (for example, in the vision and scope document or the project plan).>_

 Since this will be a standalone application, there will not be any other dependencies aside the requirement of having the Java environment installed in the computer.

 ## 3. External Interface Requirements